stat545ubc-2022/MaithiliDevadas/Milestone 2/MiniDataAnalysis2.md

         the latter two).
     -   You could use `lm()` to test for significance of regression.

+**Using an extension of our research questions, for the plot we check if there is a relationship between area and perimeter**
 <!-------------------------- Start your work below ---------------------------->

 ``` r